 Generally, in a TN line system the neutral point is grounded.
-There are versions of a TN line supply with a grounded line the conductor, e.g. with grounded L1.
+There are versions of a TN system with a grounded line conductor, e.g. with grounded L1.

 A TN line system can transfer the neutral conductor N and the PE protective conductor either separately or combined.